-Padmount substations (indicated by the symbol so n the site plan from Endeavour Energy's G/Net master facility model) can accommodate loads from 315 kVA up to 1,500 kVA (typically 500 kVA).
-Accordingly there is a significant variation in the number and type of premises able to be connected to a substation ie. a single distribution substation may serve one large building, or many homes.
-As well as the capacity of distribution substations, other factors such as the size and rating / load on the conductors and voltage drop (which can affect the quality of supply particularly with long conductor runs) etc. need to be assessed.
+Non-urban / above ground areas of the network utilising pole mounted substations have comparatively limited capacity of 16 kilovolt amperes (kVA) up to a maximum of 400 kVA.
+Padmount substations usually utilised in urban areas can accommodate loads from 315 kVA up to 1,500 kVA (typically 500 kVA).
+Accordingly there is a significant variation in the number and type of premises able to be connected to a substation is a single distribution substation may serve one large building, or many homes.

+Whilst there are a number of existing distribution substations near the site, they are not intended or capable of providing electricity supply to a significant urban industrial subdivision / development.
+As well as the capacity / availability of distribution substations, other factors such as the size and rating / load on the conductors and voltage drop (which can affect the quality of supply particularly with long conductor runs) etc. need to be assessed.

-Accordingly an extension and / or augmentation of the existing local network may be required.
-However the extent of the works will not be determined until the final load assessment is completed.
+Accordingly an extension and / or augmentation of the existing local network will be required but the extent of the works required will not be determined until a detailed assessment is undertaken.
 Endeavour Energy's preference is to alert proponents / applicants (and the Department) of the potential matters that may arise as further development of areas continues to occur.

-In due course the applicant for the proposed development of the site will need to submit an appropriate application based on the maximum demand for electricity for connection of load via Endeavour Energy's Network Connections Branch to carry out the final load assessment and the method of supply will be determined.
-Straightforward applications can be completed online and permission to connect may be provided immediately if submitting a complying application.
+In due course the applicant for the proposed development of the site will need to submit an application for connection of load via Endeavour Energy's Network Connections Branch to carry out the final load assessment and the method of supply will be determined.
+Further details are available by contacting Endeavour Energy's Network Connections Branch via Head Office enquiries on business days on telephone: 133 718 or (02) 9853 6666 from 9am - 4:30pm or on Endeavour Energy's website under 'Home > Residential and business > Connecting to our network' via the following link: